prathamdby/recipe-sharing/README.md

-# Recipe Sharing App
+# Recipe Sharing App (CLI)

-A modern web application for sharing and discovering recipes.
-Users can create, browse, and share their favorite recipes with the community.
+A command-line interface application for managing and sharing recipes.
+Users can create, search, update, and export their favorite recipes through an interactive console interface.

 ## Features

-- Recipe creation and management
-- Recipe browsing and search functionality
-- User authentication and profiles
-- Recipe categorization and tagging
+- Add new recipes with title, ingredients, and instructions
+- List all saved recipes
+- Search recipes by title or ingredients
+- Update existing recipes
+- Delete recipes
+- Export recipes to JSON files
+- Interactive CLI menu interface

+## Prerequisites

+- Node.js
+- MongoDB

 ## Installation